Stratton Summer Activities

 Things to do in the Summer

-Why waste time with roads and the gym when you can explore the stunning Green Mountain landscape away from other distractions?
+Why waste time on the roads or at the gym when you can explore the stunning Green Mountain landscape away from other distractions?
 Stratton Mountain is home to dozens of trails fit for every mountain biking enthusiast, from novices to trail hardened adrenaline junkies.

 Fear not if you left your trusty bike at home!
 The professionals at First Run Ski Shop (located in Stratton Village) are more than happy to set you up with a bicycle and route maps tailored to your specific interests, skills, and style.